July 13 Family Picnic & Fox Hunt

 *** Many presentations from past meetings may be accessed in the Resources/Downloads section here.

-The VE session at the Glenview Library Feb.
-9 administered by Mike W9MJD and NSRC VE volunteers, resulted in two upgrades and five new Techs.
+The VE session at our Lake Forest Field Day site, administered by Mike W9MJD and NSRC VE volunteers, resulted in 2 upgrades and 2 new hams:

-Congratulation to all, and thanks to our VE’s for their efforts!
+Congratulation to all, and thanks to our VE’s for their assistance!

 September Emily Oaks QRP Results